gilch/hissp/docs/macro_tutorial.rst

                     ^
    SyntaxError: invalid syntax

-That's still a syntax error.
+Another syntax error.
-It just happened later.
+No surprise.

 Write the equivalent example in your Lissp file and push it to the REPL: